 Meaning

-In the quote “Well, I’ve been reading a lot about the fifty years since the Second World War, about Western foreign policy and all that.
-I try not to let it get to me, but sometimes I just think that there’s no hope.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+“Well, I’ve been reading a lot about the fifty years since the Second World War, about Western foreign policy and all that.
+I try not to let it get to me, but sometimes I just think that there’s no hope.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.

 Theme